 These Enbridge rail projects boost the availability of new sources of reliable, domestic crude oil to Philadelphia and other eastern U.S. refineries, reducing reliance on imports from overseas.
 In the future, as long-term pipeline solutions are constructed, rail loading facilities will continue to be used as a means of shipping excess petroleum.

 At the same time, safety is our highest priority at Enbridge.
-We are committed to safe and reliable energy transportation, and our rail loading operations are held to those same high standards.
+We are committed to safe and reliable energy transportation, and our rail loading and unloading operations are held to those same high standards.